 Elliott is our resident champion of program management, ensuring smooth operations and facilitating organizational learning.
 Based in our US office, Elliott travels throughout the year, serving as a bridge between the field and our headquarters.
 Prior to working with us, Elliott served as a Peace Corps Volunteer in Nicaragua, worked with Water for People, and earned degrees in Latin American Studies and Environmental Management.
 Elliott enjoys exploring the outdoors with his family, traveling (especially road trips on unpaved dusty roads), and riding his bike.

 Extra credit: As a resident of New Orleans, Elliott has enjoyed many years of parades, festivals and Mardi Gras.
 Subsequently, along with his daughter and wife, he’s amassed a monster costume collection.

-Florence Reed, Founder + President
+Florence Reed, Founder + Director of Strategic Growth

 Extra credit: Florence once crewed on a sailboat delivery from Portsmouth, New Hampshire to Portsmouth, England, working as the cook.

 Ricardo is our resident champion of monitoring and evaluation.
 Born in Mexico, Ricardo studied at the University of Leuven in Brussels.
 Ricardo spends time in the field, exploring the achievements and challenges facing field staff and farmers with an emphasis on reaching sustainability.
 Ricardo began working with us in 2014 and is based in Mexico with his wife and children.

 Extra credit: Ricardo coached the junior female and male in-line hockey teams of Guanajuato city (Mexico) for three years.

 Diomedes prides himself on creating a friendly and communicative environment of trust with the people he works with.
 He particularly enjoys exchanging knowledge with participant families and hopes that he can continue to make a positive impact by offering support and sharing his experiences.